scrapy/scrapy/docs/topics/api.rst

     For a detailed explanation on each settings sources, see:
     :ref:`topics-settings`.

+.. function:: get_settings_priority(priority)

+    Small helper function that looks up a given string priority in the :attr:`~scrapy.settings.SETTINGS_PRIORITIES` dictionary and returns its
+    numerical value, or directly returns a given numerical priority.

 .. class:: Settings(values={}, priority='project')

     This object stores Scrapy settings for the configuration of internal components, and can be used for any further customization.

+    It is a direct subclass and supports all methods of :class:`~scrapy.settings.BaseSettings`.
+Additionally, after instantiation
-    After instantiation of this class, the new object will have the global default settings described on :ref:`topics-settings-ref` already
+    of this class, the new object will have the global default settings described on :ref:`topics-settings-ref` already populated.

-    populated.
+.. class:: BaseSettings(values={}, priority='project')

+    Instances of this class behave like dictionaries, but store priorities along with their ``(key, value)`` pairs, and can be frozen (i.e. marked immutable).

-    Additional values can be passed on initialization with the ``values`` argument, and they would take the ``priority`` level.
-If the latter argument is a string, the priority name will be looked up in :attr:`~scrapy.settings.SETTINGS_PRIORITIES`.
-Otherwise, a expecific
+    Key-value entries can be passed on initialization with the ``values`` argument, and they would take the ``priority`` level (unless ``values`` is already an instance of :class:`~scrapy.settings.BaseSettings`, in which case the existing priority levels will be kept).
+If the ``priority`` argument is a string, the priority name will be looked up in :attr:`~scrapy.settings.SETTINGS_PRIORITIES`.
+Otherwise, a specific integer
-    integer should be provided.
+    should be provided.

-    Once the object is created, new settings can be loaded or updated with the :meth:`~scrapy.settings.Settings.set` method, and can be accessed with the square bracket notation of dictionaries, or with the :meth:`~scrapy.settings.Settings.get` method of the instance and its value conversion variants.
+    Once the object is created, new settings can be loaded or updated with the :meth:`~scrapy.settings.BaseSettings.set` method, and can be accessed with the square bracket notation of dictionaries, or with the :meth:`~scrapy.settings.BaseSettings.get` method of the instance and its value conversion variants.
 When requesting a stored key, the value with the highest priority will be retrieved.

     .. method:: set(name, value, priority='project')